vdimensions/mason/README.md

 In order to be recognized by mason, the template file must end with the `.template` extension.

-During the `PreBuild` phase of your project, mason will locate all template files contained inside the project directory and its subdirectories, and will *expand* the expressions they may contain.
+During the `BeforeBuild` phase of your project, mason will locate all template files contained inside the project directory and its subdirectories, and will *expand* the expressions they may contain.
 This produces an **expanded file** which is placed beside its corresponding template.
 The expanded file has *exactly* the same name as that part of the template file which preceeds the `.template` extension.
 If a file that has the same name as the expaned file exists, it will be overwritten (which is actually the desired goal).

 So, if we take the example `mason.properties` file from the above section, we could now use it to keep our nuget spec file and our AssemblyInfo file in sync.